-- 1. Our students performed better in English Language Arts than Mathematics. - 2.
+- 1. Our students are performing well overall in both English Language Arts and Mathematics. - 2.
 Chronic Absenteeism is within the green, but would be best if in the blue. - 3.
 Alternatives to suspension have been used and the results are that Franklin rarely if ever suspends students.
-No students were suspended off campus.
+There has only been one off campus suspension in the last 3 years.